 \section{Abstract}

-Most existing semantic communication systems employ analog modulation, which is incompatible with modern digital communication systems.
-Although several digital transmission approaches have been proposed to address this issue, an end-to-end bit-level method that is compatible with arbitrary modulation formats, robust to channel noise, and free from quantization errors remains lacking.
-To this end, we propose BitSemCom, a novel bit-level semantic communication framework that realizes true joint source–channel coding (JSCC) at the bit level.
-Specifically, we introduce a modular learnable bit mapper that establishes a probabilistic mapping between continuous semantic features and discrete bits, utilizing the Gumbel-Softmax trick to enable differentiable bit generation.
-Simulation results on image transmission demonstrate that BitSemCom achieves both competitive performance and superior robustness compared to traditional separate source-channel coding (SSCC) schemes, and outperforms deep learning based JSCC with uniform 1-bit quantization, validating the effectiveness of the learnable bit mapper.
-Despite these improvements, the bit mapper adds only 0.42\% parameters and 0.09\% computational complexity, making BitSemCom a lightweight and practical solution for real-world semantic communication.
+Most existing semantic communication systems based on joint source-channel coding (JSCC) employ analog modulation and are thus inherently incompatible with modern digital communication systems and impose stringent hardware design challenges.
+Although several digital transmission approaches have been proposed to address this issue, they often suffer from high sensitivity to bit errors, limited adaptability to varying source distributions, or re-training overhead under different modulation schemes.
+This letter proposes BitSemCom, a novel end-to-end bit-level JSCC framework that is robust to channel noise and modulation-agnostic.
+The core component is a learnable bit mapper that establishes a probabilistic mapping between continuous {semantic} features and discrete bit {sequences}.
+By leveraging a sampling-based bit generation method based on the Gumbel–Softmax trick, the framework enables differentiable bit-level optimization while maintaining robustness to channel errors.
+Simulation results on image transmission demonstrate that {BitSemCom achieves consistent peak signal-to-noise ratio (PSNR) gains of 2--3 dB over codebook-based digital semantic transmission methods and competitive performance with stronger robustness compared to separate source-channel coding (SSCC) benchmarks.} Ablation studies further validate the effectiveness of the learnable bit mapper.